 The Guernsey Music Centre is operated and run by the Guernsey Music Service.
-The Guernsey Music Service was established in 1978 and now supports more than 700 young musicians offering both individual and group lessons.
+The Guernsey Music Service was established in 1978 and now supports more than 1000 young musicians offering individual and group lessons as well as supporting the curriculum in schools and colleges.

 Who we are

-- The Guernsey Music Service complements and enriches the music curriculum offered by schools and colleges.
-As well as teaching musical skills it aims to develop qualities such as confidence, self-discipline and self-criticism and for pupils to understand the importance of reliability and teamwork through their music-making.
+- The Guernsey Music Service supports, complements and enriches the music curriculum offered by schools and colleges.
+As well as teaching musical skills it aims to develop qualities such as confidence, self-discipline and self-criticism and help pupils to understand the importance of reliability and teamwork through their music-making.
 It works closely with schools, colleges and music groups on the Island, such as the Guernsey Symphony Orchestra, Guernsey Camerata and the Elizabeth College Summer Orchestral Course (ECSOC).
+Many past pupils of the Music Service make up the rich cultural fabric of Guernsey's bands, orchestras and choirs with some going on to have national and international musical careers.

 What we do